 I visited a doctor a few years ago that was rude, arrogant, talked too fast, and did not give me the time I needed.
 I did not like his personality.
 After doing a Google search on him I found out that his medical license had been suspended, he had low online approval ratings, most people thought he was rude and arrogant, and worst of all, he had been arrested for drugs and soliciting a prostitute.
 I am not kidding.
 Needless to say I did not work with that doctor.

-“You are NOT going to believe this other loan officer guy!
+“Brian, you are NOT going to believe this other loan officer guy!